chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

     I want to know what the lifecycle policy for software is, so I can can understand how the software I consume is managed.

+    As a Chef user,
+    I need Chef OSS version numbers to give me expectations about the extent of changes so I can estimate my upgrade efforts.

 ## Specification